 You must complete all assignments and all project requirements to pass the course.
 Furthermore, the class is so large that we don't have the resources to nag and make special arrangements; you are responsible for meeting all the requirements without reminders.

 Regular class attendance is required and class participation helps.
 Unexcused absences are grounds for a failing grade regardless of other performance.
 This means you.

 Please, no laptops, phones or tablets except for taking notes and other class purposes.
-Regrettably, computers and phones appear to be primarily used for email, Instagram, Snapchat, YouTube, Twitter, Google, solitaire, poker, eBay, Facebook, and similarly compelling diversions, all of which distract you, your neighbors, and me.
+Regrettably, computers and phones appear to be primarily used for email, Instagram, Snapchat, YouTube, Twitter, Google, solitaire, poker, eBay, Facebook, and myriad other similarly compelling diversions, all of which distract you, your neighbors, and me.
 (Additions to this list are welcome; I can't keep up.)
 Sorry, but laptops, etc., are not permitted in the class except for class purposes.
 If you're not willing to live with this, please don't sign up.

 Do not, under any circumstances, copy another person's program for an assignment, including any part of another person's program -- broadly defined to include operative code, comment outline, logic flow diagrams, pseudocode, etc..
 This prohibition also includes any solutions from any previous offering of this course, any solutions to similar assignments from elsewhere, or any information gained from improper discussion or collaboration.
 Further, note that the University's academic regulations work in both direcitons: writing a solution for use by another person and using another person's work in any form both constitute violations.
 If you plan to do something that you are not absolutely sure is permitted, ask first.
 Ignorance of this policy will not be accepted as an excuse for your actions.
 See the academic regulations.